Burns, Oregon

 Burns is a city in and the county seat of Harney County, in the U.S. state of Oregon.
-According to the 2010 census, the population was 2,806.
-Burns and the nearby city of Hines are home to about 60 percent of the people in the sparsely populated county, by area the largest in Oregon and the ninth largest in the United States.
+According to the 2020 census, the population was 2,730.
+Burns and the nearby city of Hines are home to about 60 percent of the people in the sparsely populated county, by area the largest in Oregon and the tenth largest in the United States.

 The Burns–Hines region has a high-desert climate but was much wetter in the recent geologic past.
 The Harney Basin was the largest of many depressions in which lakes formed in southeastern Oregon during the late Pleistocene.
 Remnants of an ancient lake that reached as far north as Burns are at the center of the Malheur National Wildlife Refuge, south of the city.

 Northern Paiutes or their ancestors, who were hunter-gatherers, have lived in the region for thousands of years.
 Since the arrival of Euro-Americans in the 19th century, cattle ranching and other forms of agriculture have dominated land use in the area.
 In 1930, logging in the mountains north of Burns led to the creation of Hines, a lumber company town, and the timber industry remained important to the local economy until the 1990s.
 In addition to ranching, a variety of private and public enterprises support the Burns–Hines economy in the 21st century.
 Annual events include a migratory bird festival, the county fair, and a country music jamboree.

 History

 Tribal

-Archeologists have found evidence of human habitation in the general vicinity of Burns from as early as 10,000 years ago.
+Archeologists have found evidence of human habitation in the general vicinity of Burns that pushed the possibility of human habitation from the previous estimate of 10,000 to 18,000 years ago.

 Members of the contemporary Burns Paiute Tribe of Harney County, descended mainly from the Wadatika band of Paiutes, were hunter-gatherers throughout central and southern Oregon.
 The Wadatikas were named after the wada seeds collected as food from near Malheur Lake.
 Their territory covered about 5300 mi2 from the Cascade Range to near Boise and from the southern Blue Mountains to south of Steens Mountain.
 Scattered in the 19th century by clashes with white settlers and soldiers and through forced removal to distant reservations, some of the Paiutes eventually returned to Harney County.

 In the 1930s, the Burns Paiute Tribe began buying land near Burns and holding tribal elections.
 By the late 1960s, the tribe had adopted a constitution and tribal bylaws, and in 1972 the Burns Paiute formally became an independent tribe, eligible to enter into contracts with other governments and legal entities.
 The tribe owns the Burns Paiute Reservation, 770 acre north of Burns, and individual members of the tribe own more than 11000 acre of land elsewhere in the county.
 In 1991, the tribe had about 350 members, and about 200 lived on the reservation.